Cosmology from pregeometry: Introduction

 The present paper is organized as follows: We introduce our model of pregeometry in sect. \ref{section:FEA}.
 In sect. \ref{section:FEHC} we derive the field equations that are relevant for homogeneous isotropic cosmological solutions.
 We establish the stability of flat space, which is discussed in more detail in appendix \ref{app:A}.
 Numerical solutions approach rather fast a constant Hubble parameter and a vanishing of the covariant derivative of the vierbein for a wide range of initial conditions.
 This early attractor solution dominates the inflationary epoch.
 In sect. \ref{section:CS} we discuss two types of de Sitter solutions.
 The first is the stable attractor solution towards which rather arbitrary initial conditions converge as long as the value of the scalar field $\chi$ remains small enough.
 The early attractor ends once the slowly evolving scalar field reaches a critical value.
 The second type of de Sitter solutions is unstable.
 It corresponds to the limit of the basin of attraction of the de Sitter solution of the first type.
 Both types of de Sitter solutions become exact in the limit of a vanishing scalar field.

 In sect. \ref{section:EVG} we turn to the emergence of an effective low energy theory.
 This is variable gravity, an extension of general relativity which includes a scalar field, with a field dependent Planck mass, effective scalar potential and kinetic term.
 Also the masses of particles in the standard model will depend on this scalar field.
 The embedding of variable gravity in our model of pregeometry is not trivial since the covariant derivative of the vierbein does not vanish for a changing scalar field.
 Variable gravity becomes a very good approximation rather early in the cosmological evolution.
 Many results for rather realistic cosmologies in this context \cite{CWVG, CWIQM, RUCW, HMSS, HMSS2} can be taken over to our model.
 This simplifies the overall cosmological picture for our model of pregeometry.
-The additional degrees of freedom play only a role in very early cosmology, which may be associated to the early stages of the inflationary epoch.
-For the epoch of inflation relevant for the observable primordial fluctuation spectrum, and for all later times, they only appear possibly in the form of rapidly oscillating fields that behave as non-relativistic fluids.
+The additional degrees of freedom play a role in very early cosmology, which may be associated to the early stages of the inflationary epoch.
+Their average value is damped very rapidly to tiny values.
+Already for the epoch of inflation relevant for the observable primordial fluctuation spectrum, and for all later times, they only appear possibly in the form of rapidly oscillating fields that behave as non-relativistic fluids.
 If stable, these fluctuating fields could constitute dark matter.